Skip to Content

 Read on to learn about all the amazing things non-golfers can do in and around Hilton Head.
 Even the most die-hard golf fans will want to take a day off (or two!) to discover the island and its surrounding area.

-Where is Hilton Head island?
+Where is Hilton Head Island?

 Located on the Intracoastal Waterway, just 45 miles north of Savannah and 90 miles south of Charleston, Hilton Head’s 42 square miles of semi-tropical terrain feature salt marshes, creeks, and lagoons, as well as moss-draped live oaks and miles of sandy beaches.